 Diagrams 1 and 2 on the following pages illustrate two models for the development of learning events.
 Your facilitator will discuss the models with you.
+Questions to consider:

 - 1. What is the most important difference between these two models? - 2.
 Which of the two models are you most familiar with?